oasis-tcs/openc2-jadn/jadn-v1.1.md

 ## 2.1 Graph Modeling

 A JADN information model is a set of type definitions ([Section 3.1](#31-type-definitions)).
-Each field in a structured type may be associated with another model-defined type, and the set of associations between types forms a directed graph.
+Each field in a compound type may be associated with another model-defined type, and the set of associations between types forms a directed graph.
 Each association is either a container or a reference, and the direction of each edge is toward the contained or referenced type.